bihealth/bih-cluster/bih-cluster/docs/best-practice/software-installation-with-conda.md

 Please note that new conda installs may ship with a recently update Python version and not all packages might have been adapted.
 E.g., if you find out that some packages don't work after starting out/upgrading to Python 3.8, simply try to downgrade Python to 3.7 with `conda install python=3.7`.

+!!! hint
+    As resolving the dependency tree of an installation candidate can take a lot of time in Conda, especially when you are installing software from an `environment.yaml` file, an alternative resolver has been presented that you can use to install software into your Conda environment.
+The time savings are immense and an installation that took more than an hour can be resolved in seconds.

+    Simply run

+    ```bash
+    med0127:~$ conda install mamba
+    ```

+    With that, you can install software into your environment using the same syntax as for Conda:

+    ```bash
+    med0127:~$ mamba install <package>
+    ```

 ## Creating an environment

 Conda lets you create environments, such that you can test things in a different